thma/thma.github.io/posts/2023-10-08-Optimizing-bracket-abstraction-for-combinator-reduction.md

 ## Abstract

-In this post i will show how to significantly improve the performance of a combinator based interpreter by using an alternative abstraction algorithm.
-This algorithm is based on the paper [Optimizing bracket abstraction](https://okmij.org/ftp/tagless-final/ski.pdf) by Oleg Kiselyov and closely follows Ben Lynn's implementation of Kiselyov's algorithm in [his blog post](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html).
+In this post I will show how to significantly improve the performance of combinator based reducers by using a alternative abstraction algorithms.
+These algorithms are based on the paper [Optimizing bracket abstraction](https://okmij.org/ftp/tagless-final/ski.pdf) by Oleg Kiselyov and closely follow [Ben Lynn's implementation of Kiselyov's ideas](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html).

-I will also give some performance comparisons between the different approaches.
+I will also give detailed comparisons of the different approaches regarding emitted code size and execution performance on different reducers.

 ## Introduction

-In previous blog posts i have shown how functional languages can be implemented using a small set of combinators.
+In previous blog posts I have shown how functional languages can be implemented using a small set of combinators.

 **The first post**, [Implementing a functional language with Graph Reduction](https://thma.github.io/posts/2021-12-27-Implementing-a-functional-language-with-Graph-Reduction.html) described an approach that sets up three major components: